How to Have a Clutter-Free Home When You are Messy at Heart

 Idea #3.
 Stop COUNTER Clutter

 Ugh, clutter.
-One word that can cover so so much.
+One word that can cover so so much, especially when it comes to our kitchen counters.

 It can be trash, junk, paper, clothes, dishes, toys, tools, and just about anything else that is lying out in the open instead of put away in a drawer or cabinet.